-The best way to reach the famous mountain is, of course, by cable car, the ride is an attraction on its own.
+The best way to reach the famous mountain is, of course, by cable car; the ride is an attraction on its own.
 The cable car goes up in two stages.
-Every 20 minutes, a cable car departs from Urca, one of Rio’s most charming neighborhoods.
+Every 20 minutes, a cable car departs from Urca, one of Rio’s most charming neighbourhoods.
 Then, the ride stops at Morro da Urca, from where a second cable car takes you up to Sugar Loaf Mountain.

 At the height of 396 meters, you will have the BEST view of Rio.
 On one side to the Copacabana and on the other side to the Guanabara Bay.
 You won’t get enough of the beautiful view…It is simply brilliant!

 It’s best to visit Sugarloaf sometime in the late afternoon.
 Then you can enjoy the sunset from the top and watch the city slowly transform into a sparkling and glittering sea of lights as darkness falls.
 Such a beautiful experience!

 Rio de Janeiro is a city where the mountains and hills are not just the setting but are integrated into the urban fabric of the place.
 The hill of Urca, with its 220 meters above sea level, is considered by many as only the station where you change from the bus to the cable car to get to Sugarloaf Mountain.
 However, you can still enjoy a magnificent view from Urca

 The hill is just the perfect place to enjoy a nice walk and take some great photos.
 It is a walk of about forty minutes, but trust us, it is absolutely worth it.
 Along the way, there is a pleasant surprise; you can even meet monkeys…How cool is that!